programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Similar to the videogame streaming platform Twitch, YouTube's structure as a video-sharing and viewing platform involves each video being accompanied by extensive user comments and discussions that can run the gamut in content and purpose.
 While these YouTube comments usually contain short responses to video content or to other comments, these texts can frequently showcase broader ideological leanings, including the reaction to and effect of viewing a specific video.

-When users visit YouTube.com on a desktop computer browser, they are greeted by familiar interface, with the video prominently featured in the main window frame, recommended videos off to the right, and the posted comments and replies to the video available underneath the video.
-Users can scroll down through comments under a video while it plays either out of sight or through a pop-up window.
+When users visit YouTube.com on a desktop computer browser, they are greeted by familiar interface.
+After picking a video to watch, the standard set up features the video prominently in the main window frame, with recommended videos off to the right, and the posted comments and replies to the video available underneath the video.
+Users can scroll down through comments under a video while it plays either out of sight or in a pop-up window.

 Recent scholarship on YouTube's political dimensions has often explored the complicated problem of causation between viewing and changing perspectives, including qualitative sociological studies of YouTube users who have been purportedly radicalized through use of the platform.
 YouTube video comments represent a unique body of text, or a "corpus" of discourse, describing how viewers receive and perceive politically charged messages, often from moving image media.